IBM quantum computer simulating a 12635-atom protein is fake, useless.

 "The quality of the approximate energies and eigenstates obtained by QSCI (= SQD ) is determined by the choice of the input state |Φ⟩ (= chosen trial wavefunction ).
 The input state must contain important bases to express the exact ground state with large weights so that those bases appear frequently in the measurement results and are picked up in the selected CI calculation.
 One of the ideal candidates for such an input state is the exact ground state" ← So just choosing the exact input trial wavefunction in advance with No quantum prediction.

-↑ So quantum computer must (randomly) sample orbitals (= Slater determinants ) from trial wavefunctions artificially chosen to be close to ground-state (= this IBM research omitted some atomic interactions, so could Not get exact energy ) in advance without quantum prediction.
+↑ So quantum computer must (randomly) sample orbitals (= Slater determinants ) from trial wavefunctions artificially chosen to be close to ground-state in advance without quantum prediction.

 Classical computers must calculate atomic energy

-Choose (good) fake trial wavefunction from which the useless quantum computer samples from which a classical computer calculates atomic energy. ← Quantum computers are unneeded, meaningless.
+Choose (good) fake trial wavefunction from which the useless quantum computer randomly samples numbers from which a classical computer calculates atomic energy. ← Quantum computer's random sampling process is unneeded, can be skipped.

-Then, the classical computer must recover the originally-chosen trial wavefunctions from the noisy quantum computer-sampled orbitals (= configuration recovery ) and calculate total energy (= Hamiltonian diagonalization, this-p.5-p.6, this or this-Background ).
+Then, the classical computer must recover the originally-chosen trial wavefunctions from the noisy quantum computer-sampled orbitals (= configuration recovery ) and calculate total energy (= Hamiltonian diagonalization, this-p.5-p.6, this or this-Background, this or this-lower-equation-56 ).

-↑ Diagnalization is calculating coefficient parameters giving the lowest energy in chosen trial wavefunctions ( this-7.10, this-p.5-2.4 ), which must be done by a classical computer (= today's error-prone quantum computers cannot calculate anything ).
+↑ Diagnalization is calculating coefficient parameters giving the lowest energy in chosen trial wavefunctions ( this or this-7.10, this or this-p.5-2.4 ), which must be done by a classical computer (= today's error-prone quantum computers cannot calculate anything ).

 Quantum computers are unneeded, meaningless.

-This review in the previous IBM SQD paper admits quantum computers are unneeded. ↓
+This or this-review in the previous IBM SQD paper admits quantum computers are unneeded. ↓

 p.2-last~p.3 says -- Quantum computer unneeded